zordone/ascii-video-player/README.md

 ## Test videos

-The test videos are not included.
+Only one (online) test video is included.

-- You can put your own videos in the `video` folder,
+You can simply add more (local or online) in the HTML.
-- Or download some from [here](https://gist.github.com/jsturgis/3b19447b304616f18657), for example [BigBuckBunny.mp4](http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4).
-- Or switch to using online videos.

-You might need to adjust the `option` elements accordingly in `index.html`.
+You can find some examples [here](https://gist.github.com/jsturgis/3b19447b304616f18657).

 ## Screenshots